 • swimming, oriental dancing;

-Regular examination by an endocrinologist, therapist, gynecologist will allow the fair sex to maintain women's health and attractiveness.
+Regular examination by an endocrinologist, therapist, or gynecologist will allow representatives of the fair sex to maintain women's health and attractiveness.

-Increased testosterone in women can be observed due to physiological and pathological causes.
-This violation affects the state of health, in particular, reproductive function.
-To avoid drug correction, it is necessary to change the diet and lifestyle.
+Increased testosterone in women can be observed due to physiological and pathological reasons.
+This disorder affects health, in particular reproductive function.
+To avoid drug correction, it is necessary to change your diet and lifestyle.

-Significantly increased testosterone in women causes an inability to conceive and bear a child, and in the event of pregnancy, it causes the development of complications during gestation and childbirth.
-It is characteristic that there is no connection between the appearance of a woman (the presence or absence of changes in the male pattern) and the development of hyperandrogenic infertility.
-Thus, reproductive disorders may occur in very feminine patients and absent in women with excessive hairiness and/or overdeveloped muscles.
+Significantly increased testosterone in women causes the inability to conceive and bear a child, and in the event of pregnancy, it causes the development of complications during gestation and childbirth.
+It is characteristic that there is no connection between a woman’s appearance (the presence or absence of male-type changes) and the development of hyperandrogenic infertility.
+Thus, reproductive dysfunction may be observed in very feminine patients and absent in women with excess hair and/or overly developed muscles.

 In addition, against the background of increased testosterone, the risk of developing diabetes increases.